Western use of the swastika in the early 20th century: Commercial use

 Flour was sold under the brand name Swastika, The Lucky Flour by the Federal Milling Co., Lockport, N.Y. as advertised in 1909, and by the Monte Vista Milling and Elevator Company of Colorado, which registered the name in 1910.

 The Downtown Historic District in Raton, New Mexico, listed on the National Register of Historic Places, includes the Swastika Coal office and Swastika Hotel buildings.

 The mining town of Lakeview Idaho featured a "Swastika Hotel" in 1910, owned and operated by the Swastika Mining Company.

 The St. Louis, Rocky Mountain and Pacific Railroad Company operated with cars and locomotives "emblazoned with the red swastika symbol adopted as the road's trademark."
 The symbol featured right facing arms and was tilted at an angle.
 The 105-mile "Swastika Line" operated from about 1902 to 1915, with major stops at Raton and Cimarron, New Mexico.
 The tracks were torn up for scrap during World War II when "Swastika Line iron was used to fight a different kind of swastika in Europe."

 A "Swastika Theater" operated in Sausalito, California in the early 20th century.
 Another "Swastika Theater" operated in Akron, Indiana.
+The historic Strand Theatre, in Louisville, Mississippi, built in 1923 includes a facade with a left facing swastika.

 The Swastika Novelty Company of Charleston, West Virginia, made a "talking board", similar to a Ouija board, in 1907.

 "Swastika Boards" were built using laminated redwood and balsa wood by legendary surfer Lorrin "Whitey" Harrison in Los Angeles from 1931 until 1939 when they were renamed "Waikiki Surfboards" Swastikas became the most widely used production solid board of the period leading into World War II."

+States Steamship Company painted a black swastika on the red funnels of their ships.
+This was changed in the 1940s to a white sun cross on a blue background and in the 1950s to a red seahorse.